 The Convention on the Rights of the Child (CRC) sets out the rights that all children are entitled to.
 The Irish Government agreed to ensure children enjoy their rights.
 Schools have a special role to play in fulfilling this promise and UNICEF can support you.

-Children should lead the activities to become a Child Rights School.
-UNICEF provides flexible guidance for staff and student councils to encourage the whole school community to get involved and become more rights respecting.
+UNICEF provides flexible guidance, resources, and training for staff and student councils.
 It takes three years to become a Child Rights School.
 There are no fees to participate in the programme.
-Download the programme flyer here.

 Everybody should know about child rights (Article 42).
 UNICEF invites all school staff (E.G., SNAs, caretakers, boards of management, administration, school leadership, and teachers) to participate in CPD to learn about child rights.
 Choose from a summer course, short online modules, live webinars, or in-person workshops during Croke Park hours.
 Find out more and register here.
 You can learn more about child rights here.